andrewbrg/rulepilot/README.md

 result = await RulePilot.evaluate(rule, criteria);
 ```

-We can add additional requirements to the rule, for example apart from the above-mentioned conditions, we can also
+We can add additional conditions to the rule, for example apart from the above-mentioned conditions, we can also
-require that the user is either `over 18` years old or `has a valid student card`.
+say that if the user is either `over 18` years old or `has a valid student card` then we will evaluate to true.

 Take note of how the `conditions` property is now an array of objects.